Home | Stories and Essays

 Helmut's father died, his mother returned to her own people in New Mexico, but

---though he adopted her maiden name as his own-- Helmut did not accompany her.
+--though he adopted her maiden name as &<hhiss

-assistant to Werner Hopfgartner, a distinguished professor in the Department of
+Hopfgartner, a distinguished professor in the

-articles that Hopfgartner, nearing retirement, will publish under his own
+retirement, will publish under his own illustrious name.

 When Helmut

-discovers an article from the 1950s in which Hopfgartner defends the Nazis, he
+discovers an article from the 1950s in which Hopfgartner

-is appalled and aroused, determined to discover whether the famous German
+defends the Nazis, he is appalled and aroused, determined to discover whether

-in the atrocities of the Third Reich.
-(Hopfgartner conceals essential truths
+actually participated in the atrocities of the Third Reich.
+(Hopfgartner conceals essential truths not only about his

-not only about his complicity with atrocity, and not only about the authorship
+complicity with atrocity, and not only about the authorship of articles signed

-of articles signed by him but written by his assistant: Behind the door of his
+by him but written by his assistant: Behind the door of his office at Yale, the

-office at Yale, the lecherous professor is a sexual predator who exploits the
+lecherous professor is a sexual predator who exploits the vulnerability of

-from Italy, Helmut tracks down disturbing truths about Hopfgartner's
+down disturbing truths about Hopfgartner's life

-life before his immigration to the United States.
-During a trip through Europe
+before his immigration to the United States.
+During a trip through Europe with Ariane, Helmut pilfers papers from a 900-year-old Austrian

-and murder of a young Jewish woman.
+rape and murder of a young Jewish woman.
 Identifying with the victims of the

 Holocaust, Helmut plots Hopfgartner's execution, in